andrew/ultimate-awesome/README.md

 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
 - [AwesomeResponsibleAI](https://github.com/AthenaCore/AwesomeResponsibleAI) - A curated list of awesome academic research, books, code of ethics, courses, databases,  data sets, frameworks, institutes, maturity models, newsletters, principles, podcasts, regulations, reports, responsible scale policies, tools and standards related to Responsible, Trustworthy, and Human-Centered AI.
 - [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
-- [awesome-camunda-platform-8](https://github.com/camunda-community-hub/awesome-camunda-platform-8) - Awesome Camunda Platform 8 Projects.
+- [awesome-ducklake](https://github.com/esadek/awesome-ducklake) - A curated list of awesome DuckLake tools and resources.
 - [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
 This collection aims to help users and developers make the most out of their HyperOS devices.
+- [awesome-docking](https://github.com/KyGao/awesome-docking) - An awesome & curated list of docking papers.
 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
 - [awesome-activation-engineering](https://github.com/ZFancy/awesome-activation-engineering) - A curated list of resources for activation engineering .
 - [awesome-NILM-with-code](https://github.com/zhgqcn/awesome-NILM-with-code) - A repository of awesome Non-Intrusive Load Monitoring(NILM) with code.
 - [awesome-agent-learning](https://github.com/artnitolog/awesome-agent-learning) - Guides, courses & reading lists for learning to build autonomous LLM agents.
 - [awesome-3D-scene-graphs](https://github.com/DennisRotondi/awesome-3D-scene-graphs) - Awesome 3D Scene Graphs: a curated list of 3D scene graph generation and related resources!
 Now with a companion website to explore the literature!.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
-- [awesome-docking](https://github.com/KyGao/awesome-docking) - An awesome & curated list of docking papers.
 - [awesome-world-models-for-robots](https://github.com/operator22th/awesome-world-models-for-robots) - Awesome World Model for Robotics Papers.
 - [awesome-precision-agriculture](https://github.com/px39n/awesome-precision-agriculture) - Advancement of UAV, deep Learning and cutting edged technologies and papers in Precision Agriculture. .
 - [awesome-thai-dev](https://github.com/unnawut/awesome-thai-dev) - A curated list of awesome technical libraries/articles/resources in Thai.